 Vermont Bikepackers is a volunteer-operated 501(c)(3) nonprofit.
 We built this website to share bikepacking resources.

 The board of directors of the Vermont Bikepackers continue to make changes to our routes based on feedback from trail organizations, state agencies, landowners, and riders.
 There are many others who have contributed time and effort to route development.

 We work to maintain accurate and up-to-date information.
 We strive to keep a healthy relationship between landowners, local trail organizations, other trail users, and bikepackers from everywhere.

 Ways to give

 1. You can donate directly to Vermont Bikepackers here: .

-2. Become a member of the Vermont Moutain Bike Association, Vermont Bikepackers Chapter.
+2. Become a member of the Vermont Mountain Bike Association, Vermont Bikepackers Chapter.
 List Vermont Bikepackers as your main chapter (or add-on chapter).
 Benefits are detailed on the page, but also include access to premium route editing tools on our RidewithGPS Clubs Account.
 When you choose to donate this way, 50% of your membership fee goes directly to VMBA (of which the majority goes out in the form of trail grants towards Vermont singletrack), and the other 50% goes to Vermont Bikepackers.

 Will Blanchard kept a blog for the happenings of Vermont Bikepackers.
 Lots of great info linked below, including rider profiles and links to rider and route contributor blogs.
 In 2015, Vermont Bikepackers became a VMBA chapter.